 Japanese knotweed

 What is the problem?

-How can the plant be identified?
+How can the plant be recognized?

+Japanese knotweed